 Any unclaimed items found in the School are to be submitted to the Main Office.
 Lost or stolen articles should be reported to a Vice-Principal.
 While the School cannot be responsible for such articles, every reasonable effort will be made to assist in the recovery of them.
-Students are advised not to bring valuables (large amounts of cash, expensive jewellery or watches, CD/MP3 players etc.) to school.
+Students are advised not to bring valuables (large amounts of cash, expensive jewelry or watches, phones, earbuds etc.) to school.
 At the end of each month all lost and found items will be donated to charity.